legitaxes/sc1015-mini_assignment/README.md

 ## Mini Assignment - Done By Jia Qi, Hui Ling & Denis

 ### Features to use:
-1. Hyperparameters search (gridsearch)
-2. DecisionTree
-3. K-fold Cross-validation
-4. Regression
-5. Classfication
-6. Support Vector Machine
-7. Random Forest Regressor

 ### Task Sheet:
 **For Data Cleaning**
 1. Create new variable to group `salary_in_usd` [completed, done by @XaviaThe2nd]
 2. Transform `experience_level` to categorical [completed, done by @legitaxes]
-3. Split `company_location` to continent level and group them in categorically
+3. Split `company_location` to continent level and group them in categorically [assigned @vvhuiling]
 4. Transform `company_size` to categorical [completed, done by @legitaxes]
 5. Transform `remote_ratio` to categorical [completed, done by @legitaxes]
 6. Transform `employment_type` to categorical [completed, done by @legitaxes]